brickpool/logo/doc/PG-Protocol.md

 Command | Address | Content
 --- | --- | ---
-1 byte | 2 or 4 bytes | n Bytes
+1 byte | 2 or 4 bytes | n bytes
-Command Code | 16 or 32bit Address | Optional
+Data Code | 16/32bit Address | Optional
 >Figure Data Command Frame

 The content field is usually required.
 It is not available (length of zero) only for the read byte command `02`.
 The format depends on the command codes.